Michael Curry (basketball)

 Michael Edward Curry (born August 22, 1968) is an American professional basketball coach and former player.
 He was most recently an assistant coach for the Vanderbilt Commodores.
 Curry played in the National Basketball Association (NBA) from 1993 to 2005.
 He later served as head coach of the Detroit Pistons.

 College career

-A 6'5" guard/forward from Glenn Hills High School in Augusta, Georgia, Curry played four seasons at Georgia Southern University.
+A 6'5" swingman from Glenn Hills High School in Augusta, Georgia, Curry played four seasons at Georgia Southern University.
 With the Eagles, he averaged 9.4 points, 5.4 rebounds, and 1.8 assists over his four-year collegiate career.

 The Eagles performed well during Curry's tenure with the team, winning the Trans America Athletic Conference (TAAC) tournament championship and qualifying for the 1987 NCAA tournament in Curry's freshman year at Georgia Southern.

 Curry's best season with the Eagles came in his senior year when he averaged 16.6 points per game and was named to the 1989–90 All-TAAC team.